LinuxLovah/TuxTwitchTalker/README.md

 * Greeting/sound on gift sub
 * Identify VIP users (if possible) as I do moderators
 * Timer commands that post fixed messages to chat periodically
+* Automatic shout-outs for a set list of users

 Features, long term